Programs & Class Trips

 Class Trips

 All programs can be adjusted to fit your time constraints.
-The learning experiences described below offer age-appropriate information and activities and were designed by elementary-level educators.
+The learning experiences described below offer age-appropriate information and activities.
+They were designed by elementary-level educators.
 Each program is about two hours long.
 Staff can work with you to personalize a visit.
 Admission is low; adults are free.
+There is a limited number of parents allowed to accompany the students.
 Classes may bring a snack and or lunch as part of their visits.
 Bathroom facilities are located a short walk away.

 For more information, or to make a reservation, contact Program Director Kathy Cafasso.